 If I make a report, does this mean that a police investigation will be initiated?
 No. Although we strongly encourage victims of any crime to report incidents and seek assistance through legal channels whenever possible, a report from a CSA will not necessarily result in a police investigation.
-For example, if a CSA reports a robbery, the William & Mary Police will encourage the CSA to have the victim to step forward and file an official police report.
-However, the Police will not initiate an investigation in most cases without victim assistance.
+There are many reasons why a report might not result in a law enforcement action.
+For example, in many cases the Police will not initiate an investigation without victim assistance.
+As another example, if a report is about an incident that occurred outside of the William & Mary Police’s jurisdiction, they may refer the matter to the appropriate police, but those police may not deem the matter to warrant an investigation.

 If a student reported something to me in confidence, do I still need to report the incident for Clery Act purposes?
 Yes.
 All incidents which meet the criteria described above must be reported to the William & Mary Police for statistical collection purposes.
 Reports may, however, be filed without providing the name of the victim.

 Only those CSAs who are professional mental health and pastoral counselors are exempt from the requirement to report, and only if they learn of the Clery Act incident while acting as a professional mental health counselor or pastoral counselor, respectively.
 Counselors may encourage the student to make a voluntary anonymous report to the W&M Police, on a confidential basis, for inclusion in the annual disclosure of crime statistics.